Foreign Earned Income Exclusion or FEIE

 eFile Is Less Taxing

-As a U.S. citizen or resident alien, you are taxed on your worldwide income if you live or reside in a foreign country.
-However, you could qualify for the Foreign-Earned Income Exclusion, thus reducing your taxable income.
-This page covers the qualification requirements, the foreign earned income exclusion, housing expense, housing deductions, and meal and lodging amounts for given tax years.
+As a U.S. citizen or resident alien, you are taxed on your worldwide income if you live in a foreign country.
+However, you could qualify for the Foreign-Earned Income Exclusion (FEIE), reducing your taxable income.
+This page covers the qualification requirements, foreign earned income exclusion, housing expenses, deductions, and meal and lodging amounts for specific tax years.

 What Is Foreign Earned Income?